Skip to main content

 What is an XL Bully dog?

-Since the initial announcement of the proposed ban, the Government has developed a definition of an XL Bully, including their height, shape and other features.
+Since the initial announcement of the proposed ban, the government has developed a definition of an XL Bully.
+This definition includes their height, shape and other distinguishing features.

 How will I know if my dog will be classed as an XL Bully?